drostlab/published_phylomaps/README.md

+---
+output: pdf_document
+---
 # A Collection of Published Phylostratigraphic Maps and Divergence Maps

-The following studies include published `Phylostratigraphic Maps` and `Divergence Maps` based on similar approaches, but using different parameter sets.
+The following studies include published `Phylostratigraphic Maps` and `Divergence Maps` generated based on similar approaches and methodologies.
-This collection aims to store all published maps and furthermore, provides scripts for easy data retrieval to be able to integrate corresponding maps into a phylostranscriptomics workflow with [myTAI](https://github.com/HajkD/myTAI).
+This collection of reproducible scripts aims to store all published phylostratigraphic and divergence maps for easy data retrieval and evolutionary transcriptomics studies using the [myTAI](https://github.com/HajkD/myTAI) package.

-The [Introduction to Phylotranscriptomics](https://github.com/HajkD/myTAI/blob/master/vignettes/Introduction.Rmd) Vignette introduces the integration of the following `Phylostratigraphic Maps` and `Divergence Maps` to perform custom phylotranscriptomic analyses.
+The [Introduction to Phylotranscriptomics](https://github.com/HajkD/myTAI/blob/master/vignettes/Introduction.Rmd) Vignette provides step by step examples on how to use the following `Phylostratigraphic Maps` and `Divergence Maps` to perform custom evolutionary transcriptomics analyses with `myTAI`.

 ## [Tomislav Domazet-Lošo, Josip Brajković, Diethard Tautz, 2007](http://www.sciencedirect.com/science/article/pii/S0168952507002995)